One interesting and rarely discussed aspect of Earth's climate is the cyclic nature of ice ages and warm periods.

 After you let that sink in, add this: University of Maine glaciologist Brenda Hall says some of the evidence suggests that we are overdue for an ice age and that human-caused warming may be delaying an overdue ice age.
-The last ice age to 18,000 years ago, but warm periods (called interglacials) last about 15,000 years.
-All of which means, we are 1,000 to 3,000 years overdue for another ice age, which could be upon us, if it weren't for mankind's activity.
+The last ice age, called the Wisconsin Glaciation, ended 18,000 years ago, and Earth is now in a warm interglacial.
+Warm periods can last about 15,000 years.
+All of which means, we are 1,000 to 3,000 years overdue for another ice age, which could be upon us.

 Ice-age cycles are primarily driven by periodic changes in the Earth’s orbit; see the diagram at right.
 There are 3 distinct orbital cycles; collectively called the Milankovitch cycles.
 NASA's Climate division tell s us